y-kent/Build-a-Burger/README.md

    java BaBGame
    ```

-**Gameplay Flow**
+### 🎮 Gameplay Flow
-* The program will display the day banner and introduce a customer.
+The game begins by displaying the day banner and introducing a customer.

-* You will enter various minigames depending on the ingredient being prepared.
+You will enter different minigames depending on the ingredient being prepared.

-* After assembling the burger, the customer will rate your work.
+After assembling the burger, the customer gives a rating based on accuracy and timing.

-* This repeats for seven in‑game days, with daily summaries and upgrades.
+This cycle repeats for seven in-game days, each ending with summaries and possible upgrades.

-**Gameplay Flow**
-* After Day 7, the game will show your final performance, average ratings, and any achievements earned.
+After Day 7, the game will show your final results, including:

+Average ratings

+Achievements earned

+Overall performance summary

 ---